 Lino Nelisi is a bilingual New Zealand children’s writer whose books celebrate New Zealand’s cultural diversity.
-Of Niuean Samoan heritage, Nelisi has worked as a primary teacher in Niue and Auckland, and as an adviser in Pacific Islands education for the Auckland College of Education.
-She has published more than 15 titles and her work is published in English, Maori, Samoan, Tongan, Niuean, Tokelauan, Cook Island Maori and Spanish.
+Of Niuean Samoan heritage, Nelisi has worked as a primary teacher in Niue and in Auckland, and as an Auckland College of Education adviser on Pacific Islands education.
+She has produced more than 15 texts and her work is published in English, Maori, Samoan, Tongan, Niuean, Tokelauan, Cook Island Maori and Spanish.
 She has been shortlisted several times for the New Zealand Post Children’s Picture Book Award.

-Lino Nelisi was born in Kauhi, Avatele, Niue Island.
-Her father Ugamea Levi was Niuean from the village of Avatele and her mother was Peko a Samoan from the village of Vaipuna in Western Samoa.
+Lino Nelisi was born in Kauhi, Avatele, on Niue Island.
+Her father Ugamea Levi was Niuean, from the village of Avatele, and her mother Peko was Samoan, from the village of Vaipuna.
 She is a Niue language and culture expert, and she is passionate about the maintenance of her language and culture.

 writers in schools information

 Lino Nelisi is available to talk to primary school students through the Book Council's Writers in Schools progranmme.
 She will discuss her experiences as a bilingual writer and translator.
 She is prepared to travel out of town for Writers in Schools visits.